JBAujogue/BERT-playground/README.md

 # Transformers for NLP

 #### Disclaimer
-This work is an attempt to explore the landscape provided by the 🤗 Transformers library.<br>
+This work is an attempt to explore the landscape provided by the 🤗 Transformers library, by putting the accent on completeness and explainability.
-It puts the accent on completeness and explainability, and doesn't cover the following aspects:
+It does **not** cover the following aspects:
-  - No experiment tracking, eg using mlflow or WandB
+  - Experiment tracking, eg using mlflow or WandB
-  - Unverified compatibility with Google Colab
+  - Usage of Google Colab
-  - Usage of small models only (< 20M parameters)
+  - Usage of "large" models, eg > 20M parameters
-  - No end-to-end training script
+  - End-to-end training script
-  - Incomplete exploration of compute optimization, eg fp16, apex
+  - Exploration of compute optimization, eg fp16, apex

 ## Notebooks